Long-time Natchez Chiropractor, loved by patients, died at 67 - Mississippi's Best Community Newspaper

 “We started at 9 a.m. thinking we’d be back down for lunch but wound up making it back at 4 p.m. just in time for supper,” he said.
 “We had a great time but once was enough.
 We rested the next day. … He was a great friend and a great guy all around.
 My heart goes out to his family.
 I just can’t believe he is gone.”

-William said he would cherish the memory of his dad and him spending quality, bonding time together on vacation in Dallas while Beanie was on a mission trip in Hattie in 2018.
+William said he would cherish the memory of his dad and him spending quality, bonding time together on vacation in Dallas while Beanie was on a mission trip in Haiti in 2018.

 William said they took self-defense pistol classes, explored the city and shopped at Bass Pro Shop.